 - Name your strengths.
 Connect to your value beyond your body.
 What do you offer the world that has nothing to do with your body.
 How can you notice and be more present to your innate value?
 You may choose to use an affirmation or touchstone to help you with this practice.

 Our road back from self-objectifcation will be long and winding.
 But I truly believe it’s a journey worth taking.
 Lean in with grace for yourself and others.
 We’re all learning as we go here.
 But as the wonderful quote from Maya Angelou reminds us “Do the best you can until you know better.
 Then when you know better, do better.”

 If you’d like to explore self-objectification more and how you can break from from this and so much more join me for the upcoming Mindset.
-I’ve expanded the content of this 12-week course to include a full week focused on this important topic.
+This virtual on demand course includes a full module focused on this important topic.
 Including some really important discussions and specific strategies and tools to help you decrease your self-objectification.
 You can learn more here.